Azure/blackbelt-aks-hackfest/labs/helper-files/jumpbox-setup.md

 ## Clean up Docker

-Optionally, you can run the following commands to remove any docker conatainers and images if the Jumpbox is not a new one and had run docker previously.
+Optionally, you can run the following commands to remove any docker containers and images if the Jumpbox is not a new one and had run docker previously.
+The below commands need not be run if this is the firs time you are installing Docker on this VM
 ```
 docker rm -f $(docker ps -a -q)
 docker rmi -f $(docker images)